Karare Aloo Recipe

 Preparation

-Wash 300 grams of potatoes and peel them using a vegetable peeler.
+Wash 300 g of potatoes, then peel them with a vegetable peeler.

-Soak the potatoes in water until ready to use otherwise they will turn brown from oxidation.
+Soak the potato wedges in water until ready to use; otherwise, they will turn brown from oxidation.

 Chop the cilantro and gather the remaining ingredients.